vaibhavsingh1742/CoinSeeker/README.md

 # CoinSeeker
 CoinSeeker is a python program that helps track various cryptocurrency coins from coinmarketcap.com's API
 ## Instructions
+- First, open 'CoinSeeker API Caller'
+- Add a .csv file firectory and your API key from coinmarketcap
-- Run the 'API Caller' to generate a new .csv file
+- Run the loop to generate a new .csv file
 - 'API Caller' will fetch new data after a certain delay (can be configured)
-- Once you have the desired data, 'API Analysis' file can be used
+- Once you have the desired data, 'CoinSeeker API Analysis' file can be used
 - 'API Analysis' fetches the data from .csv file and displays two types of charts

 ### Analysis #1